AlexSissoko/dialogflowMemories/gcloudSetup.md

 4. `gcloud projects get-iam-policy [PROJECT-ID]`
 Lets you see the bindings and roles of accounts in the project.

-5.
+5. Add a role to your service account.
     ```
     gcloud projects add-iam-policy-binding [PROJECT-ID] \
 	--member serviceAccount:[SA-NAME]@[PROJECT-ID].iam.gserviceaccount.com --role roles/[roleType]
     ```

-Adds a role to your service account.
 Typical role value should be `dialogflow.client` as [roleType].
 However, I've encountered bugs where the first gservice account that you create in the client role somehow doesn't work properly (can't use dialogflow api).
 Creating a second gservice account and then giving it the client role will work as intended.
 Also, if you're lazy and also need other